-What Is The Difference Between Modelling Amps And Other Types?
+What is the Difference Between Modelling Amps and Other Types?

+However, modelling technology has come on in leaps and bounds in recent years with Blackstar, Fender, Laney, Line 6, Marshall, Vox and countless others all vying for pole position.
 If you’re new to playing the guitar, you might wonder what is the difference between modelling amps and other types?
 Here’s a mini guide, starting at the very beginning…

 Valve Amps / Tube Amps

+At its simplest (a diode), a tube is pretty much like a filament light bulb, which allows a current to flow across a filament in a vacuum and causes electrons to flow to an electrode.
 This can be used to convert an alternating current to a direct current, which made valves a key component of most early electrical devices.
-Triodes were a later development, and could be used to amplify audio signals.
+Triodes were a later development and could be used to amplify audio signals.

 The first guitar amps were packed to the hilt with tubes, making them heavy, occasionally unreliable, and dependent on maintenance.

 Valve amps have very warm, very dynamic and responsive tone.
 When valves are driven, they start to compress very, which results in a very pleasing tone.
 When they’re driven harder, they start to break up and distort (overdrive).
 This is essentially how overdrive became a common guitar effect.
 Valve overdrive is very difficult to recreate convincingly.

-- Natural, ‘organic’ break-up and overdrive
+- Natural, ‘organic’ break-up and overdrive when cranked hard

 - Did I mention Tone?